-- 8.1.8 Reimbursements directly to individuals (by cheque or electronic transfer) is only permitted if the use of proceeds have been approved by SLGA in advance.
-If an individual associated with the charity has used a personal credit or debit card in the purchase of approved goods and services, reimbursement is permitted by cheque or electronic transfer of lottery funds.
-Proper records/invoices must be kept for all reimbursements to individuals and proper documentation must conform part of the lottery records. - 8.1.9 Gaming Proceeds shall normally remain in the respective lottery bank account until spent on the approved uses.
-If not required immediately (e.g. approved capital project) Gaming Proceeds may, with SLGA prior approval: - (a) Be put into separate interest accounts; or - (b) Be used to purchase deposit certificate(s); and - (c) If Gaming Proceeds are re-directed as stated in (a) and (b), the following conditions apply: - i) investments made as stated in (a) and (b) shall be fully insured as defined in the Canada Deposit Insurance Act; - ii) the financial institution, account or deposit number, or details of other permitted investments and the total value of the funds transferred or invested shall be identified on financial reports; - all interest, dividends or other income earned becomes part of gaming funds (Gaming Proceeds) and shall be retained in the separate interest bearing account or shall be retained as part of the investment if the income is in the form of shares or units; and - iv) when needed for approved uses, proceeds shall be transferred back to the lottery bank account to be disbursed. - 8.1.10 Disbursements of Gaming Proceeds shall be made within 1 year of the expiry of the lottery Licence.
-Any extension of this period must have prior written approval of SLGA, and will normally only be given for capital projects. - 8.1.11 If an organization does not disburse Gaming Proceeds within 1 year following the expiry of their Licence, SLGA will require the disbursement of these funds to approved charitable organizations or purposes.
+- 8.1.9.
+Gaming Proceeds shall normally remain in the respective lottery bank account until spent on the approved uses.
+If not required immediately (e.g. approved capital project) Gaming Proceeds may, with SLGA prior approval: - (a) Be put into separate interest accounts; or - (b) Be used to purchase deposit certificate(s); and - (c) If Gaming Proceeds are re-directed as stated in (a) and (b), the following conditions apply: - i) investments made as stated in (a) and (b) shall be fully insured as defined in the Canada Deposit Insurance Act; - ii) the financial institution, account or deposit number, or details of other permitted investments and the total value of the funds transferred or invested shall be identified on financial reports; - iii) all interest, dividends or other income earned becomes part of gaming funds (Gaming Proceeds) and shall be retained in the separate interest bearing account or shall be retained as part of the investment if the income is in the form of shares or units; and - iv) when needed for approved uses, proceeds shall be transferred back to the lottery bank account to be disbursed. - 8.1.10.
+Disbursements of Gaming Proceeds shall be made within 1 year of the expiry of the lottery Licence.
+Any extension of this period must have prior written approval of SLGA, and will normally only be given for capital projects. - 8.1.11.
+If an organization does not disburse Gaming Proceeds within 1 year following the expiry of their Licence, SLGA will require the disbursement of these funds to approved charitable organizations or purposes.

-8.1.12 Cheques to individuals are not permitted unless prior approval has been granted by SLGA and proper documentation is maintained to ensure the disbursement is for an approved use.
+8.1.12.
+Cheques to individuals are not permitted unless prior approval has been granted by SLGA and proper documentation is maintained to ensure the disbursement is for an approved use.

-8.2 Use of Proceeds - Accounting Fees/Gaming Financial Reports
+8.2.
+Accounting Fees/Gaming Financial Reports